 Lauren Mucha and Oliver Owen own and operate Ascutney Harvest in Ascutney, Vermont.
 Their half-acre market garden consists mostly of mixed vegetables and herbs which require washing and packing before heading off to two different farmers markets and a few wholesale vendors.
 They are fairly new to this land, and needed to make a quick and affordable improvement to the wash/pack area of the farm.

-Lauren has been farming for just over 10 years and has been cultivating the beds at their current location for over 3 years.
+Lauren has been farming for just over ten years and has been cultivating the beds at their current location for over three years.
 Oliver has a background working on animal farms and working with tractors doing things like making hay.
-He does carpentry as his day job which is nice because he has a lot of tools and experience.
-But it also means a lot of other projects are begging for his attention.
+He does carpentry as his day job which was helpful on this project, because he has a lot of tools and experience.
+But of course it also means a lot of other projects were begging for his attention.

 Watch the interview, or explore the space with a 360° tour.